FunkeGoodVibe/DataDrivenStorytelling/README.md

 # DataDrivenStorytelling
-Data Comic as part of Interview and Implementation of a Project for the NHS
+Data Comic as part of implementation of a Day in the Life for the NHS